 On Tuesday, I went live on our Facebook page to share 25 Phrasal Verbs You Can Use At Work.
-I shared one phrasal for every letter of the alphabet (except for one letter.
-I didn’t seem to find any phrasal verbs beginning with the letter ‘x’!)
+I shared one phrasal verb for every letter of the alphabet (except for one letter.
+I didn’t find any phrasal verbs beginning with the letter ‘x’!)

 Watch the replay here!